 As many in the audience were not Islamic finance specialists, I also included some basics regarding how Islamic finance works.
 I recorded the lecture, and it can now be watched below as a self-advancing PowerPoint presentation.

 I am also making available here my 49-page handout "How the UK deals with the taxation of Islamic finance."

 My first presentation recording was done on the spur of the moment, just putting my iPhone 6 on the table and relying on its built in microphone.
-See my page Lecture: One Muslim’s Perspective on Religious Freedom.
+See my page Lecture: The Quran recognises religious freedom.

 Once I found recording presentations worthwhile, I purchased a high quality Sennheiser digital lapel microphone which plugs into the data socket of my iPhone 6.
 That produces a much better recording.

 I have made the PowerPoint presentation slides available for download.

 The question and answer session was also recorded.
 However, I am not publishing the full audio recording for two main reasons: